francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 These are problems a Service solves.

-1. Create a service for your `hello-app` replicas by exposing the deployment. which forwards every request arriving on port `80` to port `8080` of the endpoints.
+1. Create a service for your `hello-app` replicas by exposing the deployment which forwards every request arriving on port `80` to port `8080` of the endpoints.

     ```sh
     kubectl expose deployment hello-app --port 80 --target-port 8080